A few ideas if you have some free time before or after your course.

 has a leisure centre which houses a great swimming pool.
 The Centre is also home to the Tourist information Centre.
 You can obtain a Carte de

-Sejour at the Grand Chalet Hotel which will give you a discount at the pool.
+Sejour at most hotels which will give you a discount at the pool.

 The 'Tours' above Leysin are home to a nature reserve and classic Swiss pasture dotted with chalets and farms.
 The region is

 served by a network of well-marked hiking and mountain-biking trails and

 this, combined with the range of sports facilities within the village,